 Home Inspection Basics

-When getting a home inspection, the inspector will be looking for a number of things to help determine whether or not you should purchase the home you are looking at.
+When getting a home inspection with ARTI Home Inspections, the inspector will be looking for a number of things to help determine whether or not you should purchase the home you are looking at.
 Inspections can inform you about the upfront costs for repairs that a house may need, and may be able to forecast what the house will need down the road.
 An inspection is the most important tool you have in terms of home buying preparedness, and should be treated as such.

 Waiving a home inspection can lead to costly repairs down the road that you may not have been aware of, as well as pose a danger to you and your family if the undocumented issues are severe enough.
-Here are some of the threats posed to your wallet, as well as your health, if you waive a home inspection.
+Here are some of the other inspections you should consider along with a home inspection.
+Skipping these can pose threats to your wallet as well as your health.

 1. Radon Contamination

 One of the most important inspections that comes alongside a standard home inspection is a radon test.
-Radon rests are a way to ensure that your house is safe for you and your family to live in, and should be tested in homes with a basement, crawl space or slab on grade.
+If you ever wondered, “Should I get a Radon Test?”, the answer is yes.
+Radon tests are a way to ensure that your house is safe for you and your family to live in.
+The EPA, DEP, and Surgeon General all recommend homes be tested for radon.
+It’s not only for home with a basement but also homes with a crawl space or slab on grade.
 If exposed to radon, your chances of developing lung cancer increase.
 Radon is released when trace amounts of natural uranium break down in the soil and rocks that your house is built on.
 Knowing whether or not your home has excessive levels of radon in the air can actually save your life!

 2. Water Quality